Let's talk about lab water

 The absence of particulates is a general requirement for all types of application and is especially critical with the low liquid volumes used in modern assays.
 Particles can clog needles and sample handling manifolds.
 Deposits of particles encourage the formation of bio-film and bacterial growth and can affect the transmissivity and path length of spectroscopic cells.
 CLRW relies on filtration to remove particulates.
 However, the 0.2 µm filters specified may not always be adequate.

-Bacterial contamination has serious effects on all aspects of analyser operation.
+Bacterial contamination has serious effects on all aspects of analyzer operation.
 The key is achieving consistently low levels.
-For example, problems can arise in immunoassay due to fluorescein released from bacteria (e.g. pseudomonas aureuginosa) giving high blanks and out-of-range standards during calibration and false positives with samples.
+For example, problems can arise in immunoassay due to flurescein-based dye released from bacteria (e.g. Pseudomonas Aureuginosa) giving high blanks and out-of-range standards during calibration and false positives with samples.